goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 ## Troubleshooting

-### No data are being sent through to ROS
+### No data are being transferred between ROS and the sim

+-# Check that the required data is being published on the ROS side.
 To check that data are arriving on each of the required topics, run the following in a new terminal window:
 ```
 $ ade enter
 ade$ source /opt/AutowareAuto/setup.bash
 ade$ ros2 topic hz /raw_command
 ade$ ros2 topic hz /vehicle_cmd
 ```
 If data are not arriving on one of these topics, then the stack did not start up correctly, or there is a configuration problem.
 Stop the vehicle interface and joystick controller and inspect the logs to determine which is the case.

-### The bridge status in the simulator shows "Disconnected"
+-# Check the message status in the sim (click the 'plug' icon in the bottome menu).
+If the bridge status in the simulator shows "Disconnected" or the sim is not receiving messages, check the following two things:

-This section is relevant if data are being sent through ROS (as described in the section "No data are being sent through to ROS").
+    -# Ensure that the vehicle bridge type is correct (see section "Configuring a vehicle") -# In the Simulation configuration, change the ROS2 Bridge address from `localhost:9090` to `127.0.0.1:9090` and restart the simulation.
 Some Linux installations come with the default route for `localhost` set to an IPv6 interface instead of IPv4.
 The LGSVL simulator does not currently support IPv6 so a modification must be made.
-In the Simulation configuration, change the ROS2 Bridge address from `localhost:9090` to `127.0.0.1:9090` and restart the simulation.
 This will ensure that the simulator is using IPv4.

 ### The brake/throttle/steering does not work